 Find Your Own Quiet Island Spot

 You can get the best of both worlds, however, by going to an island that’s not mobbed with party-hardy crowds and throngs of daytrippers from cruise ships.
 For a real Greek experience, rent a home on an island where you can step back to a quieter time in history.

 The gorgeous island of Paros is on the same ferry line as Santorini, but gets a small fraction of the visitors.
 In this Agnati Villa on the island, you can stretch out for less than $1,000 a night in some months but get a four-bedroom home that will tick off all the Greek elements you dreamed of.
 You get traditional stone architecture with white-washed walls and exposed beams inside, then a panoramic view of the ocean beyond your infinity pool outside.

 Some of the best rental deals are on the north shore of Crete.
 There are some three-bedroom villas for rent there that start at less than $600 a night, for elegant homes with a pool and terrific view.

-It can be a little scary to commit to a few grand in payments for a house you’ve never set foot in, no matter where you stay, which is why we advise renting through a trusted agency that vets and curates the villas.
-With LuxuryRetreats, you also know you have a 24/7 concierge service available at all times by phone or e-mail to deal with any problems that come up.
+It can be a little scary to commit to a few grand in payments for a house you’ve never set foot in, no matter where you stay, which is why we advise renting through a trusted agency that has been around for a while.
+With HomeAway, you know you have a few decades of history in dealing with any problems that come up.

 Have you ever rented a large home with a group of people in an area where hotel rates were inflated or places were sold out?
 How did it go?